ryansheehy0/RS_Cheat_Sheets/Data_Structures/other.md

+# Concrete data structures
+Concrete data structures are data structures that

 Data structures store data in an organized way, define the types of values that can be stored, and specify the operations that can be performed on that data.

 The 4 most common operations are create/add/insert, read/get/access, update, and delete/remove.
 Commonly abbreviated as CRUD.